BIMSBbioinfo/janggu/docs/tutorial.rst

 into non-overlapping 200 bp windows.
 Different windowing options are available by setting :code:`binsize`, :code:`stepsize` and :code:`flank`.

-**The coverage from a BIGWIG files** is extracted as the average signal intensity of a specified resolution (in base pairs):
+**Coverage from a BIGWIG files** is extracted as the average signal intensity of a specified resolution (in base pairs):

 .. code-block:: python